-Keep in mind the gym isn't going to be exactly as you remember it.
-To reopen, many gyms are instituting new safety protocols.
-Some, like 24 Hour Fitness and Planet Fitness, are introducing a touchless check-in process to minimize contact between workers and gym-goers.
+As they reopen, many gyms are instituting new safety protocols.
+Some, like 24 Hour Fitness and Planet Fitness, are introducing a touch-less check-in process to minimize contact between workers and gym-goers.

-Others, like Life Time, plan to implement mandatory temperature screenings for staff and will use hospital-grade disinfectant in their facilities, according to Jeff Zwiefel, chief operating officer of Life Time.
+Others, like Life Time, plan to implement mandatory temperature screenings for members and staff and will use hospital-grade disinfectant in their facilities, according to Jeff Zwiefel, chief operating officer of Life Time.